 - Customized metrics in view: You can customize the columns that are displayed in the table by clicking the Edit Columns button at the bottom.
 In the Edit Column Fields to Display window that opens up, use the drop-down list to select a metric to display and the minus sign to remove a metric from display.

-- Click the magnifying glass icon to search for specific entries by campaign name.
+- Click the magnifying glass icon above the campaign list to search for campaigns by name.

 - Click to download the publisher or creative reporting data as a CSV file.